Yass123krk/Chest_X-ray_Abnormalities_Detection/README.md

 ### 1. Model Architecture

 The deep learning model used for this project is built on top of **Detectron2**, a state-of-the-art object detection framework developed by Facebook AI Research.
-The architecture used is the **ResNet-50 + FPN (Feature Pyramid Network)**, which is well-suited for object detection tasks in medical imaging due to its ability to capture both high and low-level features across different image resolutions.
+The architecture employed is **ResNet-50 + FPN (Feature Pyramid Network)**, which is particularly well-suited for object detection tasks in medical imaging due to its capacity to capture both high and low-level features across various image resolutions.

-- **ResNet-50**: A deep residual network with 50 layers, which helps in learning complex patterns in images while avoiding issues like vanishing gradients.
+- **ResNet-50**: A 50-layer deep residual network that excels in learning complex patterns in images while mitigating the challenges of vanishing gradients.
-- **FPN**: A feature extraction module that aggregates information across multiple scales, allowing the model to perform better in detecting smaller abnormalities in medical images.
+- **FPN (Feature Pyramid Network)**: A multi-scale feature extraction module that aggregates information from different layers, enhancing the model’s capability to detect small abnormalities in medical images.

-The model was fine-tuned on the **VinBigData dataset**, pre-trained on the **COCO dataset** for better generalization.
-Fine-tuning ensures that the model learns to recognize thoracic abnormalities while leveraging the general object detection capabilities from COCO pretraining.
+The model was **fine-tuned** on the **VinBigData dataset**, leveraging pre-trained weights from the **COCO dataset** to boost generalization.
+Fine-tuning helps the model focus on learning the specific task of detecting thoracic abnormalities while benefiting from the general object detection knowledge obtained through COCO pretraining.

 ### 2. Training Procedure

+The training pipeline incorporated various strategies to optimize the model’s performance:

-The model was trained using the **Adam optimizer**, with a learning rate scheduler that adjusts the rate dynamically based on validation performance.
-The training process involved several critical steps:
+- **Optimizer**: The **Adam optimizer** was used to ensure smooth convergence during training.
+A learning rate scheduler dynamically adjusted the learning rate based on validation performance, preventing overfitting and facilitating better convergence.

-- **Data Augmentation**: As discussed earlier, augmentation techniques were applied during training to prevent overfitting and to expose the model to a diverse set of images.
+- **Data Augmentation**: As discussed earlier, diverse data augmentation techniques were applied to increase the variety of input data during training.
+This prevents the model from overfitting to the training data and improves its generalization on unseen data.

-- **Loss Function**: A **Cross-Entropy Loss** function was used for classification tasks, and **Smooth L1 Loss** for bounding box regression to ensure accurate localization of abnormalities.
+- **Loss Function**: A combination of loss functions was employed:
+  - **Cross-Entropy Loss** for classification tasks (predicting the presence of abnormalities).
+  - **Smooth L1 Loss** for bounding box regression, ensuring the accurate localization of abnormalities in the chest X-ray images.

-- **Batch Size**: The model was trained with a batch size of 16 to maintain a balance between training speed and memory usage, especially when using GPUs.
+- **Batch Size**: The model was trained with a batch size of **16**, balancing the computational efficiency and GPU memory usage for accelerated training.

 ### 3. Evaluation Metrics

-Several metrics were employed to evaluate the performance of the trained model:
+The model’s performance was evaluated using various industry-standard metrics:

-- **Average Precision (AP) at IoU thresholds**: Used to evaluate how well the model detects and localizes thoracic abnormalities.
-We report AP at IoU thresholds of **0.40**, **0.50**, and **0.75** for different lesion types.
+- **Average Precision (AP) at IoU thresholds**: A key metric for object detection models, used to measure the model’s ability to accurately detect and localize abnormalities.
+AP was calculated at **IoU thresholds of 0.40, 0.50, and 0.75**, providing insight into detection precision across varying overlap thresholds.

-- **F1-Score**: Combines precision and recall, measuring the model’s overall performance in detecting true positives while minimizing false positives.
+- **F1-Score**: This metric is a balance between precision and recall, measuring the model’s effectiveness in detecting true positives while minimizing false positives.

-- **ROC-AUC Score**: Evaluates how well the model distinguishes between abnormal and normal cases across different threshold settings.
+- **ROC-AUC Score**: The **Receiver Operating Characteristic - Area Under the Curve** was used to evaluate the model’s capacity to distinguish between normal and abnormal cases, offering a robust measure of overall model performance.

 <p align="center">
   <img src="./Images/Figure9.png" alt="Model Training Process and Loss Curve" />